boltops-tools/lono/docs/_docs/configsets/structure.md

 File | Description | Required?
 --- | --- | ---
 helpers | Where you define custom helpers and extend the configset DSL. | optional configset.rb | The configset code.
-The top-level key should be `AWS::CloudFormation::Init`. | required meta.rb | Additional meta info about the configset.
+The top-level key should be [AWS::CloudFormation::Init](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-init.html). | required meta.rb | Additional meta info about the configset.
 Supports `depends_on`, to specify other configsets as dependencies. | optional variables.rb | Predefined variables shipped with the configset.
 Predefined variables can be overridden with [Configset Variables]({% link _docs/configsets/variables.md %}). | optional httpd.gemspec | A standard gemspec definition.
 Configure things like name and author. | required